SamuelMarks/ml-params/README.md

   - [ml-prepare](https://github.com/SamuelMarks/ml-prepare)

 ## Python 2.7
 Python 2.7 support isn't difficult.
 Just remove the keyword-only arguments.
-For the type annotations, use `doctrans` to automatically replace them with docstrings.
+For the type annotations, use `cdd` to automatically replace them with docstrings.
 Effort has been put into making everything else Python 2/3 compatible.

 ---